 If you’ve never heard of Ibotta, you can read my honest review of the free app here, and you can read how to maximize your savings and even MAKE MONEY with Ibotta here.

-Ever notice coupons for bread, peanut butter, jelly, cereal and milk in August/September?
-Ever notice the grocery stores having sales for bread, peanut butter, jelly, cereal and milk in August/September?
+Ever notice coupons for bread, peanut butter, jelly, cereal, and milk in August/September?
+Ever notice the grocery stores having sales for bread, peanut butter, jelly, cereal, and milk in August/September?
 This isn’t an accident.

-Big brands work with big stores in order to market their products at a certain time, and this includes strategically timed sales, coupons and rebates – including Ibotta!
+Big brands work with big stores in order to market their products at a certain time, and this includes strategically timed sales, coupons, and rebates – including Ibotta!

 As I write this post, Silk dairy-free milk is on sale.
-Sprouts has a $1 coupon AND Ibotta has a 75¢ rebate.
+Sprouts have a $1 coupon AND Ibotta has a 75¢ rebate.
 Stack them all together and you’re getting non-dairy milk for 50% off!
 (You can always make your own homemade almond milk and/or homemade coconut milk, but I know that sometimes it’s nice to take a shortcut.)